Top 20 BEST Valorant Skins [2023]

 Prime Skin Pack

-The bundle comes in four variants for each weapon with the colors black & yellow, blue & black, orange & blue, purple, and black & white.
-The animations and VFX of the Prime skin bring a sleek design and futuristic presence to the game.
-So, if you are looking to play with sleek and good-looking skin, you must try the Prime bundle.
+Featuring four variants for each weapon in black & yellow, blue & black, orange & blue, purple, and black & white, the Prime bundle’s sleek design and futuristic animations enhance the gaming experience.

 3. Oni